-anuatu's economic freedom score is 62.2, making its economy the 65th freest in the 2024 Index of Economic Freedom.
-Its rating is essentially unchanged from last year, and Vanuatu is ranked 12th out of 39 countries in the Asia-Pacific region.
+anuatu's economic freedom score is 61.8, making its economy the 77th freest in the 2025 Index of Economic Freedom.
+Its rating has decreased by 0.4 point from last year, and Vanuatu is ranked 15th out of 39 countries in the Asia-Pacific region.
 The country's economic freedom score is higher than the world and regional averages.
-Vanuatu's economy is considered "moderately free" according to the 2024 Index.
+Vanuatu's economy is considered "moderately free" according to the 2025 Index.

-Vanuatu has taken steps to integrate its economy more thoroughly into the global marketplace but needs to improve its investment and business climate to generate more broadly based economic expansion.
-The lack of political will to undertake institutional reforms continues to discourage development of a dynamic private sector.
+Vanuatu has taken steps to integrate its economy more thoroughly into the global marketplace, but the investment and business climate needs to be improved to generate more broadly based economic expansion.
+The lack of political will to undertake institutional reforms continues to discourage dynamic private-sector development.
 Bureaucratic procedures are complex and nontransparent, and starting a business remains time-consuming.
 Labor codes are rigid and outmoded, and the formal labor market is not fully developed.
 Monetary stability has been relatively well maintained despite inflationary pressure.